OvalEdge Blog - our knowledge about data catalog and data governance

 What is data governance?

+Before exploring data governance tools, it’s important to understand the data governance definition.
 Data governance is a strategic program that ensures data across the organization is accurate, secure, and used responsibly.
-It's not a single tool or dashboard, it’s a framework that brings together policies, roles, processes, and controls to manage data as a critical business asset.
+It’s not a single tool or dashboard it’s a framework combining policies, roles, processes, and controls to manage data as a critical business asset.

 Core functions: